 Enhancing School Safety Measures

-Moreover, the standardization that comes with uniforms eliminates the visual noise caused by varied and potentially provocative clothing choices.
-This uniformity helps reduce social and psychological barriers among students, fostering a more focused and secure learning atmosphere.
+The standardization that comes with uniforms also eliminates distractions caused by varied and potentially provocative clothing choices, which can lead to conflicts.
+This uniformity not only helps reduce social and psychological barriers among students but also fosters a focused and secure learning atmosphere.
+Importantly, uniforms deter the formation of cliques and gangs, as a common dress code diminishes visible signs of affiliation, thereby lowering the risk of conflict and violence.

 Challenges Associated with School Uniforms